TobyBaril/EarlGrey/README.md

 ```

 # Recommended Installation with Conda or Mamba on ARM-based Mac Systems (M chips)
-## NOTE: This is currently experimental and in the test phase.
-I will update this when I am satisfied with how this works.
-Currently there are some pipeline-breaking bugs in the TEstrainer section.
+## NOTE: This is currently experimental and requires altering several scripts and parameters.
+Not recommended unless you are confident with the terminal environment.

 It is possible to install x86-based conda environments on M-chip Mac systems using Rosetta.
 The below form a guide that should work, but please reach out if you have any trouble!